cdrpro/cdrpro.github.io/_macros/en/cardgenerator.md

 layout: macros_en
 title: CardGenerator
 version: 5.2
-app: X3–X7
+app: X3–X6
 download: CardGenerator_5.2.zip
 price: 49.95
-permalink: /en/macros/cardgenerator/
+permalink: /en/macros/cardgen/
 description: Generate series of barcodes based on your variable data.
 Flexible numbering scenarios and automatic placement of variable data on document pages.
 color: "#ffcc00"
 ---

-**PAY ATTENTION** on a new [CardGenerator Docker](/en/macros/cardgenerator-docker/).
-The current macro is no longer supported, but you can still buy it.
+**PAY ATTENTION:** The current macro is no longer supported, but you can buy it anyway.
-For example, if you need compatibility with versions X3-X6.
+For example, if you need compatibility with X3-X6 versions.
+However, it's better to use new [CardGenerator Docker](/en/macros/cardgenerator/), designed for X7 and newer.

 ## Overview